Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Harlan Sur - JPMorgan Securities LLC

 Okay.
-And then, just thanks for that.
+And just thanks for that.
 And then, just one question for Jacob.
-Looks like you're keeping OpEx relatively disciplined in Q3.
-Can we, if you guys are going to grow revenues sequentially in Q4, we are going to continue to see leverage on the OpEx into the Q4 timeframe, as well?
+Looks like you're keeping the OpEx relatively disciplined here in Q3.
+Can we, if you guys are going to grow revenues sequentially in Q4, are we going to continue to see leverage on the OpEx into the Q4 timeframe, as well?

 Jacob Shulman - Mellanox Technologies Ltd.